 Boston has been represented in competition at every National Poetry Slam since 1991 and every Individual World Poetry Slam since the event began in 2004, winning team championships in 1992 and 1993 and sending a total of six teams and nine individuals to the Finals stage.
 For a more detailed championship history, try the Wikipedia page for the National Poetry Slam, or read a bit more about the show’s history, and the history of poetry slam in general, at Kurt Heintz’s Incomplete History of Slam.

-As the third longest-running poetry slam in the world, the Boston Poetry Slam community has borne witness to nearly twenty years of triumph, tragedy, scandal, heartbreak, and glory, one Wednesday at a time.
+As the third longest-running poetry slam in the world, the Boston Poetry Slam community has borne witness to nearly thirty years of triumph, tragedy, scandal, heartbreak, and glory, one Wednesday at a time.
 Consider this your personal invite to join in, either to read or listen in, at the weekly open mic and poetry slam.